wesen/PocketFlow/ttmp/2025-05-18/07-long-term-document-architecture-of-go-flow.md

 #### Flow Initialization Phase

 1. **Flow Start Request**:
-   - A client application calls `orchestrator.StartFlow(flowType, flowID, initialData)`
+   - A client application generates a unique flow execution ID (using UUID)
-   - The orchestrator generates a unique flow execution ID
+- The client publishes a `FlowStartRequestedMessage` to the `flow.{flowType}` topic
-   - The orchestrator publishes a `FlowStartRequestedMessage` to the `flow.{flowType}` topic
+- The message includes the flow type, definition ID, and initial data
    - This message includes the flow type, definition ID, and any initial shared data

 2. **Flow Initialization**: